roc-streaming/roc-toolkit/docs/sphinx/internals/pipelines.rst

 Media pipelines are implemented in ``roc_pipeline`` module.
 There are two major pipeline types:

-* sender pipeline, implemented in ``SenderSink``
+* sender pipeline, implemented in `SenderSink <https://roc-streaming.org/toolkit/doxygen/classroc_1_1pipeline_1_1SenderSink.html>`_
-* receiver pipeline, implemented in ``ReceiverSource``
+* receiver pipeline, implemented in `ReceiverSource <https://roc-streaming.org/toolkit/doxygen/classroc_1_1pipeline_1_1ReceiverSource.html>`_

-Essentially, pipeline class constructs chain of packet and frame processors from ``roc_packet``, ``roc_audio``, and other modules, forming a big composite processor.
+Essentially, pipeline class constructs chain of :doc:`packet and frame </internals/packets_frames>` processors from ``roc_packet``, ``roc_audio``, and other modules, forming a big composite processor.
 Sender pipeline can be seen as a processor that consumes audio frames and produces network packets.
 Receiver pipeline, accordingly, consumes packets and produces frames.

-Sender and receiver pipelines implement ``ISink`` and ``ISource`` interfaces, respectively.
+Sender and receiver pipelines implement `ISink <https://roc-streaming.org/toolkit/doxygen/classroc_1_1sndio_1_1ISink.html>`_ and `ISource <https://roc-streaming.org/toolkit/doxygen/classroc_1_1sndio_1_1ISource.html>`_ interfaces, respectively.
 Sink interface allows to write audio frames to it (sender pipeline input), and source interface allows to read audio frames from it (receiver pipeline output).

 Except reading and writing frames, we need to be able to change pipeline configuration on fly.
 To achieve this, pipelines provide task-based interface for configuration operations.
-The foundation for task processing is implemented in ``PipelineLoop`` class, which allows to schedule tasks for execution in between frames. ``SenderLoop`` and ``ReceiverLoop`` inherit this class and provide a set of tasks suitable for configuration of corresponding pipelines.
+The foundation for task processing is implemented in `PipelineLoop <https://roc-streaming.org/toolkit/doxygen/classroc_1_1pipeline_1_1PipelineLoop.html>`_ class, which allows to schedule tasks for execution in between frames. `SenderLoop <https://roc-streaming.org/toolkit/doxygen/classroc_1_1pipeline_1_1SenderLoop.html>`_ and `ReceiverLoop <https://roc-streaming.org/toolkit/doxygen/classroc_1_1pipeline_1_1ReceiverLoop.html>`_ inherit this class and provide a set of tasks suitable for configuration of corresponding pipelines.

 ``SenderLoop`` and ``ReceiverLoop`` are used by ``roc_node`` module.
 It is a top-level module that combines together ``roc_pipeline`` (processing), ``roc_netio`` (network I/O), and ``roc_sndio`` (sound I/O).
 It uses ``SenderLoop`` and ``ReceiverLoop`` to configure pipeline and to retrieve ``ISink`` or ``ISource`` (which under the hood is implemented by ``SenderSink`` or ``ReceiverSource``).
 The latter is then used to transform audio frames retrieved from ``roc_sndio`` into network packets passed to ``roc_netio``, or vice versa.